 - Leadership is generally guarded, as letting others share in leadership or equipping others to lead is often seen as an open door to losing the power of leadership.

 - The “power of the pulpit” is very important.
-At the same time, there is less importance on good preparation and more importance on “God’s leading in the moment”.
+At the same time, there is less time spent on good preparation and more importance on “God’s leading in the moment”.

 Jack and fellow missionary, Mike Boyce, both have good relationships with various Christian Churches and Mike does teachings in several Santiago-area churches as well.
-Mike and Jack also participate in a monthly meeting of certain Santiago-area Christian Churches, which builds unity and community as well as giving them a platform of input and encouragement.
-Todd Kepschull, as a new missionary beginning in June, 2016, with the Chile Team, is now building these same relationships with other churches.
+Todd Kepschull, a new Christian Church missionary beginning in June, 2016, is now building these same relationships with other churches.
+Jack, Mike, & Todd participate in a monthly meeting of certain Santiago-area Christian Churches, which builds unity and community as well as giving them a platform of input and encouragement.

 Country-wide Christian Churches/Churches of Christ pastor’s conferences, along with men’s and women’s retreats are held annually in Chile.
-Pictured below are photos taken at the The 2016 pastors’ conference.
+Pictured below are photos taken at recent pastors’ conferences.